kbond/document-library/README.md

 }
 ```

+> **Warning**: The actual string that is stored in the database contains both library name
+> and the document path (for example "public:foo/bar.txt").

 > **Warning**: If you ever want to store additional metadata, you will need to run a database
 > migration to convert the column from string to JSON.